mindspore-lab/mindone/examples/opensora_pku/README.md

 **Step 1: Downloading Datasets**:

 To train the causal vae model, you need to prepare a video dataset.
 Open-Sora-Plan-v1.2.0 trains vae in two stages.
 In the first stage, the authors trained vae on the Kinetic400 video dataset.
 Please download K400 dataset from [this repository](https://github.com/cvdfoundation/kinetics-dataset).
-In the second stage, they trained vae on Open-Sora-Dataset-v1.1.0.
+In the second stage, they trained vae on Open-Sora-Dataset-v1.1.0 dataset.
 We give a tutorial on how to download the v1.1.0 datasets.
 See [downloading tutorial](./tools/download/README.md).

 **Step 2: Converting Pretrained Weights**: